alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/2-blobs-and-trees.md

 Trees and blobs are analogous to the structure of the filesystem -- blobs are like files, trees are like directories.
 A tree can point to blobs or other trees, which correspond to subdirectories.

-Here's a diagram to show what it looks like:
+Here's a diagram to show our current repo:

 ![](/plumbers-guide-to-git/blob_tree.png)